ESA title

 Users and their needs

 Track & Trust serves a number of user groups.
 The product is ideal for humanitarian aid organizations and logistics companies supporting them.
+It is also ideal for western logistics companies who want to make their operations more resilient in the face of risks posed by malicious tampering, asymmetric attacks, and catastrophic events.

-A second user group includes logistics companies and their IT departments who need as much information as possible about the delivery processes for coordination and development of their provided services.
+A second critical user group includes logistics companies and their IT departments who need as much information as possible about the delivery processes for coordination and development of their provided services.
 In this context, data from remote areas are highly valuable.
 These data can be integrated directly into the services of the IT departments resulting in a higher value tracking system.

 Service/ system concept